cemsubasi/rcurl/README.md

 For example:

 ```
-rcurl redirect add api.local staging.api.com
+rcurl redirect add api.example.com localhost:80
 ```

-Now, if you run any curl command that includes `api.local`, rcurl will automatically replace `api.local` with `staging.api.com` before executing the request.
+Now, if you run any curl command that includes `api.example.com`, rcurl will automatically replace `api.example.com` with `localhost:80` before executing the request.

 ---